d0ra-1h3-3xpl0ra/AltAccess_SafeModule/README.md

-<h1 align="center"> Safe Module Take Home Task Documentation </h1>
+<h1 align="center"> Safe Module Documentation </h1>

 <p align="center">
   <img src="img/safe_logo.png" />
 </p>

 ## About
-Write a Safe Module that allows you to execute transactions via the Safe contract with an alternative access scheme.
+A Safe Module that allows you to execute transactions via the Safe contract with an alternative access scheme.

 ### Objective
 The contract written for this challenge should use alternative access functionality to allow accounts that are not related to the Safe, to withdraw a predetermined amount of a specific token.